erinvdoyle/tarot/README.md

 <img src="assets/documentation/drawnav.png" width="250px"/>
 </p>

-- As described above in the Tarot Deck section, there are three buttons: A sound toggle, which can be activated at any time; A Redraw button, which allows the visitor to draw a different card; and an Exit button, which clicks back to the starting area
+- As described above in the Tarot Deck section, there are three buttons: A sound toggle, which can be activated at any time; A *Redraw* button, which allows the visitor to draw a different card; and an *Exit* button, which clicks back to the starting area

-## Tarot Quiz Section
+## Tarot Quiz Instructions Area

 ### Instructions